Slemanof/easyeats.live/security_checklist.md

 - [ ] Do not use critical data or tokens in GET request parameters.
 Exposure of server logs or a machine/stack processing them would expose user data in turn.

 ##### SYSTEM UPDATES
-- [ ] Ensure the framework and all other software is running up to date version of the system with all approved patches installed.
+- [x ] Ensure the framework and all other software is running up to date version of the system with all approved patches installed.
-- [ ] Restrict access to files, folders etc. to the least priviliges as possible.
+- [x ] Restrict access to files, folders etc. to the least priviliges as possible.
-- [ ] Remove all unnecessary files(they might become vulnerability in system).
+- [ x] Remove all unnecessary files(they might become vulnerability in system).

 ##### SYSTEM BACKUP
-- [ ] The server will have a backup in case of a failure or in case of unknown threats, so it can be rolled back quickly.
+- [x ] The server will have a backup in case of a failure or in case of unknown threats, so it can be rolled back quickly.